ClojureBridge/curriculum/outline/setup_osx.md

 Now, you are ready to use __REPL__, which we learn about soon.
 It's a special terminal for Clojure.

 At the REPL prompt, type `(+ 1 1)` and press Return.
 Did you get the answer `2` back?
+Great!

-You will learn more about that in the course.
+Your leiningen install looks good.
 For now, press the Control button and D button on your keyboard together (abbreviated as Ctrl+D).
 This should take you out of the Clojure REPL and back to your normal terminal prompt.
 Then, the terminal will show you the following message: `user=> Bye for now!`

 #### Cloning out github repository

-Go to your terminal and run the following command:
+Open another new terminal and run the following command:

 ```bash
 git clone https://github.com/ClojureBridge/welcometoclojurebridge